Make yoga part of daily routine: PM Modi | Politics

 - India

-Prime Minister Narendra Modi asked people on Sunday to make yoga a part of their daily routine, saying its benefits are countless.
+Prime Minister Narendra Modi urged people on Sunday to make yoga a part of their daily routine, saying its benefits are countless.

-He noted that the International Yoga Day will be observed globally in a few days on June 21, while urging people to be a part of the exercise.
+In a tweet, he noted that the International Yoga Day will be observed globally in a few days on June 21 and urged people to be a part of the exercise.

+The prime minister posted the tweet in several regional languages, besides Hindi and English.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)